Jean-Pierre Jabouille

 Jabouille raced in 55 Formula One Grands Prix, collecting two wins during the first years of Renault's turbocharged programme in the late 1970s and early 1980s.
 Jabouille also raced the 24 Hours of Le Mans from the late 1960s to the early 1990s, driving for Alpine, Matra, Sauber, and Peugeot and collecting four third-place overall finishes in 1973, 1974, 1992, and 1993.

 Early and personal life

 Jean-Pierre Alain Jabouille was born on 1 October 1942 in Paris, then occupied by Nazi Germany.
+He was of Creusois descent through his father, Robert Jabouille (1899–1967), an architect for the City of Paris who co-designed the current (third) Pont de Grenelle and the Allée des Cygnes.
+Jabouille briefly studied fine arts at the Sorbonne before turning to motorsport, and went on to qualify as an engineer.

+He met his future racing partner and brother-in-law Jacques Laffite as a child, at a roller-skating rink in Paris, when Jabouille was twelve and Laffite eleven.
+In 1974, Jabouille married Geneviève Cottin; the couple divorced in 1997.
+Three years later, Laffite married Geneviève's sister, Bernadette Cottin.
+Jabouille's son, Victor, also became a racing driver, competing in single-seater and historic motorsport.